tie1653/notes/docs/cli.md

-ls -alps  //lists all items in directory with privileges cat // reads file content.
+ls -alps  //lists all items in directory with privileges.\
+cat // reads file content.